KhushiBhat2005/historic-event-explorer/README.md

 ## Description

 Timeline Lens offers a unique, multi-faceted way to engage with history.
-It combines a traditional data-driven dashboard and library with an innovative, immersive 3D visualization.
-Leveraging the power of the Google Gemini API, it simplifies content creation by automatically generating summaries for new historical events.
+It combines a traditional data-driven dashboard and library with an innovative, immersive 3D visualization.It simplifies History Education by automatically generating summaries for new historical events.

 ## Features